rodhilton/console_table/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Warning

-This gem grew out of a skunkworks project and was originally just 300 or so lines as part of a single shell script, which I moved into its own gem simply to reduce the filesize of the script.
-It was written and tested simply by making changes and running the script, and only when moving it to a gem did I write any tests for it at all.
-It is somewhat undertested and likely buggy in places that my own usage of the gem never uncovered.
-Please report any bugs [here](https://github.com/rodhilton/console_table/issues), but also know that I would not recommend usage of this gem for critical-path coding.